-Greek Sustainability at the University of Colorado at Boulder is a program that aims to make the Greek houses on campus more environmentally friendly and energy efficient.
-Also called “Green Greeks,” the program is made up of two Greek Sustainability Coordinators and representatives from Greek houses known as sustainability chairs.
+Greek Sustainability at the University of Colorado at Boulder aims to help the Greek houses become more environmentally friendly and energy efficient.
+Also called “Green Greeks,” the program is made up of representatives from Greek houses known as sustainability chairs and two Greek Sustainability Coordinators.
 If you are interested in being the Sustainability Chair for your house, email GreenGreeks@colorado.edu.

 The main focus of the program is to work with the Xcel Energy funded $CORE program to help the Greek houses save money on their energy and water bills.
 Through this, student technicians install Compact Fluorescent Light bulbs (CFLs), low-flow shower heads, sink aerators, and weather stripping in the houses.
 Along with this, houses complete an energy and water assessment to analyze where most of their resource use comes from.
 Houses learn about everyday steps they can take to minimize their water and energy usage and how they can make a long term impact on their community and the environment.